jackokring/mcmlxxxiv/README.md

  * `Carbide` you might need a `Block of Diamond`.
 "Hackney Diamonds." -- Rolling Stones
  * `Never` you might need a `Block of Netherite`.
 "Never Gonna Give You Up." -- Rick Astley

-The five currencies are tagged as `mcmlxxxiv:currency` for module dependencies.
+The six currencies are tagged as `mcmlxxxiv:currency` for module dependencies.
+The latter five have backed value but do not combine into blocks.

 ## Blocks

+ * `Block of Fabric` for placing currency reserves in the world.
+ * `Block of Blocks of Fabric` for 4096 `Fabric` per item stack.

 ## Mobs